 REACH: Reaching Engineering and Artificial Intelligence Career Heights Grant

-The REACH program, funded by the National Sciences Foundation, will start in Fall of 2023 and is looking for the first cohort of students.
+The REACH program, funded by the National Science Foundation (NSF), started in Fall of 2023 and is currently looking for a new cohort of students starting in the Fall of 2026.

-The goal is to help you complete your Engineering or Artificial Intelligence and Machine Learning degree!
+The goal is to help you complete your Engineering associate degree!

 Benefits: